mathie/nanowrimo/_drafts/puppet.md

 machines, the process is a little different.
-Instead of the new system being told, "here's some install media and a configuration file", it gets booted with some gold master installation, customised slightly on first boot by configuration metadata provided by the cloud and then goes on its merry way.
+Instead of the new system being told, "here's some install media and a configuration file", it gets booted with some gold master installation, customised slightly on first boot by configuration meta-data provided by the cloud and then goes on its merry way.
 If the base image is still a pristine installation, then the principle is roughly the same.
 It's just a little quicker. :)